TabbyML/tabby/experimental/eval/tabby-python-client/README.md

 )
 ```

-There are more settings on the generated `Client` class which let you control more runtime behaviour, check out the docstring on that class for more info.
+There are more settings on the generated `Client` class which let you control more runtime behavior, check out the docstring on that class for more info.

 Things to know:
 1. Every path/method combo becomes a Python module with four functions: